jchidley/mkdocs-material-test/docs/rust/2023-03-16-Rust-Beginnings.md

 ## Learning by Programming

+### Exercises in Programming Style

+[Exercises in Programming Style](https://github.com/crista/exercises-in-programming-style) by Crista, who wrote a book of the same name, which I own on Kindle.

+[F# port of the examples in "Exercises in Programming Style"](https://github.com/theburningmonk/exercises-in-programming-style-fsharp), starting with [Exercises in Programming Style–Style 1](https://theburningmonk.com/2015/08/exercises-in-programming-stylestyle-1/), [Exercises in Programming Style–Go Forth](https://theburningmonk.com/2015/09/exercises-in-programming-stylestyle-2/) for more try [this search](site:https://theburningmonk.com/ "Exercises in programming style")

 ### Games

 * convert this [Learn To Code Space Invaders – learn lua by programming](https://bytesnbits.co.uk/space-invaders-coding-course-introduction/) from lua to [Rust and WebAssembly](https://rustwasm.github.io/docs/book/introduction.html) using this [WASM-4 fantasy game console](https://wasm4.org/docs/)